Álex Escobar

-Alexander Escobar Gañán (born 8 February 1965), also known as Álex Escobar, is a retired Colombian footballer who played as a midfielder.
+Alexander Escobar Gañán (born 8 February 1965), also known as Álex Escobar, is a Colombian football manager and former footballer who played as a midfielder.
+He is the current manager of the under-20 squad of América de Cali and assistant manager for the first team.

-Escobar is highly regarded in América de Cali and LDU de Quito, as well as in the Colombia national team.
-With the first he won six Primera A titles, and with the second won four Serie A titles.
+Escobar is highly regarded in América de Cali and LDU Quito, as well as in the Colombia national team.
+With América, he won six Primera A titles, whilst with the Ecuadorian club he won four Serie A titles.
 He is also the player with most appearances in América de Cali.

 Club career

 Escobar was born in Cali on 8 February 1965.
 His father was Hernán Escobar Echeverry, a retired defender that played in América de Cali, Atlético Nacional and Independiente Medellín.
 Escobar scored 14 goals in 83 matches in the Copa Libertadores from 1984 to 2004, making him the 9th player with most appearances in the tournament on 27 March 2004.

 América de Cali

 Escobar was part of the youth team of América de Cali, and played for the national football team of Valle del Cauca on 1982 and 1983.
 He debuted for América on 1983, and played for the team until 1997, when was transferred to LDU de Quito.
 Escobar is the player with most appearances for América, with 505 games played, and with 75 goals scored.